 What do hunters do when they aren’t hunting?
 They’re thinking about hunting, of course.
 The off-season is a time to grow your skills, strategize, and plan adventures for the upcoming hunting seasons.
-Whether you’re a seasoned hunter or just getting started you probably have one or two bucket list, holy grail hunts you hope to go on one day.
+Whether you’re a seasoned hunter or just getting started you probably have one or two bucket lists, holy grail hunts you hope to go on one day.
 Most of which will likely require traveling out of state.
 For me, it’s achieving the Turkey Grand Slam, all four turkey species across the United States.

 Planning a regular vacation is stressful.
 But prepping for a hunt in a different state or even country that you aren’t accustomed to is like a vacation on steroids.
 There are so many things to plan, purchase, and prepare yourself for.
 Mistakes are bound to happen, I made plenty my first time.
 Let me share some of these easy-to-make mistakes so you can capitalize on success.